 In February 2018, the study stopped enrolling new patients following an interim analysis conducted by an independent review committee and company-wide review of investment priorities.
 The committee concluded the study was underpowered and therefore unlikely to achieve the primary study objective, without a significant increase in study size beyond the planned sample size of approximately 250 patients.
 Given the incremental investment required, we elected to close the study.
-No new safety issues were identified in the study, and as a result patients previously enrolled were allowed to complete dosing.
-We plan to submit data generated from the study for future scientific publication.
+No new safety issues were identified in the study, and as a result, patients previously enrolled were allowed to complete dosing.